 LLM in Criminal Law and Criminal Justice

-The LLM in Criminal Law and Criminal Justice is designed for those who wish to pursue a career in criminal justice, policy work, or further research in the area.
+The LLM in Criminal Law and Criminal Justice is designed for those who wish to pursue a career in criminal law, criminal justice, policy work, or academic research.

 A cutting-edge and intellectually demanding programme, the LLM in Criminal Law and Criminal Justice will equip you with an advanced knowledge and understanding of the key concepts and theories underpinning criminal law and criminal justice and how they operate in practice.
 The programme covers the following core areas: